GA-CyberWorkforceAcademy/GTA-Labs/sql-inject.md

    WHERE eid= ’\$input_eid’ and password=’\$input_pwd’";
 $result = \$conn-\>query(\$sql))
 ```
+The above SQL statement selects personal employee information such as id, name, salary, ssn etc from the credential table.
+The variables input eid and input pwd hold the strings typed by users in the login page.

 - The following is pseudo code provides an idea of how the results of SQL query are handled.
 ```